JoeTodes/JCS-Robotics/ELT1010/Outline.md

   * only lets current flow from Collector to Emitter if Base is higher voltage than Emitter
   * Need resistor into Base to limit current
   * Potentiometer Controlled Transistor Circuit
+  * What at what Veb does the 2222 'activate'?

 ## Soldering
   * How to and what is good